-These are sources which will start you on your research.
+These are questions and sources which will start you on your research.
 They may provide you with an overview of the industry and specific sources to consult.

 This is often difficult to determine as figures from different sources may vary widely.
 Some suggested sources are as follows:

 Database Searches in the following may be helpful.

 Some questions to research:

 Who are the dominant players?
 This is often found in industry overviews and articles.
 When searching databases use the industry name or SIC (Standard Industrial Classification) or North American Industrial Classification System (NAICS) codes (if the database allows) and terms such as: market share, rank, ranking, top or leaders.

 Use the databases and resources such as the S&P Industry Surveys in the NetAdvantage database and Statista recommended above.

 Some things to consider:

 Use similar sources and strategies that you used in searches on market share.
 Use terms such as: new product(s), service introduction, product introduction.

 Wire Services and news releases by companies themselves are often the first place where new products are announced.